 This “grave” was in a field now covered by the northern position of the churchyard.
 It was eventually dug up again at the end of the 18th century, but this time only a confused jumble of bones was discovered.

 Perhaps it is from this that the impression of a disturbing influence in the churchyard dates.
-At some time before the mid-19th century the villages are said to have gone searching with lanterns for ghosts and in 1861 a boy watching from a window in the neighbouring school, said that he had seen three white figures crossing the churchyard at two in the morning then vanish suddenly before his eyes.
+At some time before the mid-19th century, the villagers are said to have gone searching with lanterns for ghosts and in 1861 a boy watching from a window in the neighbouring school said that he had seen three white figures (like the Genii Cucullati?) crossing the churchyard at two in the morning then vanish suddenly before his eyes.
 Could this be the ghostly figures walking the line of the secret pathway to Anchor Church?

 Later a village gravedigger used to complain that when he was digging graves he was made uncomfortable by the spectre of a 17th century gravedigger who stood among the trees watching him.
 Another fascinating local belief is that a goblin type entity lives at the top of the church steeple.
 Scarcely less strange are the twisted figures which sometimes appear sitting on top of a gravestone in a wreath of smoke.